miguelmoreto/FreePMU_client/README.md

 * Support only TCP connections.
 * Parses only Configuration Frames 1 and 2 from  [IEEE C37.118.2-2011](https://ieeexplore.ieee.org/document/6111222) standard.
 * Data from different PMUs in the real-time plot  is not guaranteed to be synchronized to each other.
 The data are just plotted as they arrived (in the export data file and offiline analysis the data is synchronized by the timestamp).
+* Does not deals with analog and digital channels (only phasores).

 - - -